JWBurgers/Bitcoin_Server/Chapter 4 - Remote Management Set Up.md

     - Gateway: 192.168.2.254 (this is your router's local address)
     - DNS: 192.168.2.254 (typically, the same as the router's local address)
     - Routes: "Automatic"
 * You can run the "Static profile" by double-clicking on it.
 You can leave the original, dynamic profile in place for convenience.
 If you ever have connection issues, you can revert back to it.
+However, do make sure you turn off the "Connect automatically" setting under the "Details" tab of this fallback connection profile.
+This just helps avoid using the wrong connection profile unintentionally.
 * Open the terminal and execute **`$ ip a`".
 You should see various network interfaces.
 The "lo" interface refers to the **loopback address**.
 You may have several other network interfaces listed.
 Only one interface, however, should be without the "NO-CARRIER" designation.
 It should be the Ethernet interface you just configured and have the same name (e.g., "enp1s0").
 You should see the local IPv4 address you just set (e.g., "192.168.2.150").
 Your ethernet card now has a static IP address assigned to it.

+As a final check, carry out the following instructions:

+* **$ cd /etc**
+* **$ sudo cat resolve.conf**

+Make sure that you see the right nameserver listed here (192.168.2.254 in our example above).

 ## Configuring your SSH server